 Retaining your contractors’ valuable skills

-Whether your organisation engages ten contractors or 10,000 contractors, our free-to-access, fully-automated solution can provide you with what we believe to be the most accurate IR35 evaluation available.
+Whether your organisation engages ten contractors or 10,000 contractors, our free-to-access, fully-automated solution can provide you with what we believe to be the fastest and most accurate IR35 evaluation available.

-Ensuring your contractors are able to trade outside IR35 is vital to keeping them in the public sector and continuing to provide the essential skills you need to maintain public services.
+Ensuring your contractors are able to trade outside IR35 is vital to keeping them and continuing to provide the essential skills you need to maintain delivery of your services.